Do Morning Exercises on an Empty Stomach

 - Slow, but steady.
 Start small, REALLY small.
 Just.
 Get.
 Started.
 The effect of taking baby steps will compound and make you take bigger ones.
 Be disciplined and stay determined.
 Do not wait for motivation

 These explosive activities are collectively called “Plyometrics”.
 Put simply, plyometrics works to train the muscles to produce the greatest force in the shortest time.
 “Plyometrics is used by athletes to develop muscular power, rapid-force production and dynamic agility in fast-paced movements,” says William Kraemer, professor of kinesiology at the University of Connecticut.
-“Almost all sports these days incorporate some type of plyometric training in their regime, as it enhances total body power in movements like jumping and throwing, hitting and starting.”
+“Almost all sports these days incorporate some type of plyometric training in their regime, as it enhances total-body power in movements like jumping and throwing, hitting and starting.”

-The great thing about plyometric training is that an athlete can tailor a programme to enhance his or her own particular sport.
+The great thing about plyometric training is that an athlete can tailor a program to enhance his or her particular sport.
 For instance, if you play basketball, you’ll want to focus on vertical jumping and throwing skills.
-If you’re a football enthusiast, you might want to be more lower body intensive.
+If you’re a football enthusiast, you might want to be lower body intensive.
 Even recreational bodybuilders can benefit from adding a few plyometrics into the mix.
-“Plyometrics gets at certain fast-twitch muscle fibres you won’t hit with other lifting exercises,” says Kraemer.
+“Plyometrics gets at certain fast-twitch muscle fibers you won’t hit with other lifting exercises,” says Kraemer.
 “It also helps increase your power output by improving the rate of force production, a benefit you won’t get unless you’re doing Olympic-style lifting.”